 Cambridge Rover Troop 7778

 This Troop was registered 21st December 1920.
 The registration document was first Cambridge University Rover Troop but the ‘University’ has been strongly, but not totally, lined through.
+In brackets is added and clearly part of the full title (for the training of Scout Officers).
 A latter archivist / secretary had labelled the registration documents CURT, but the document itself gives the title as Cambridge Rover Troop.
 The Troop was ‘open’, but ‘confined to members of Cambridge University’.
 Elsewhere the Troop was planned or considered to be for both Town and Gown, but the context of this observation is unclear.

 At registration it listed four leaders and 12 Rovers.
 This appears to have grown to 67 Rovers by November 1921.
 The four leaders are difficult to untangle as later changes were added to the original Form but we have

 - Captain Gidney Hon ASM (Camp Chief, Gilwell Park) (Ex Camb)

 - R Lang Deputy Camp Chief Instructor